 With HDMI eARC, device discovery is automatic.
 This means you don’t have to page through the settings to set your display device to discover your sound system manually.
 Just connect the HDMI eARC ports with an HDMI 2.1 ultra-high-speed cable and you’re good to go.

 What Equipment Do You Need for HDMI eARC?

 HDMI eARC requires HDMI 2.1 or higher hardware.
 This may be a rarity still as device manufacturers are still adopting the HDMI 2.1 protocol.
 However, that’s expected to accelerate over time.

-Second, you need an ultra-high-speed HDMI 2.1 or higher cable to connect your devices.
+Second, you need an ultra-high-speed HDMI 2.1 or higher cable to connect your devices, and if you need to send signals longer distances, directional cables, as we’ve explained before, are a better choice.
 HDMI 2.1 has been on the market for two years, so it’s unlikely you’ll find an HDMI cable that isn’t an ultra-high-speed HDMI 2.1 but check the packaging just to be sure.

 Like with HDMI ARC, you can use either your display device, your A/V receiver, or soundbar to be the central hub for all of your devices with HDMI eARC.
 As long as your display device and your sound system are hooked up via the HDMI eARC ports.

 Is HDMI eARC Backwards Compatible with HDMI ARC?

 This depends on what you mean by backwards compatible.
 HDMI eARC has ARC fallback, meaning that if you hook up one device with HDMI eARC with another device that doesn’t support it, the devices will fallback to broadcasting an HDMI ARC signal instead.